Clusters

 Up to 3500 keyrings can be created on the cluster, and each keyring can contain up to 256 objects.
 Each Luna HSM Client can manage up to 3500 keyrings, which can be spread across multiple clusters.

-When the cluster package is installed, access to any existing partitions on the HSM is disabled, and this can only be reversed by re-imaging the Luna Network HSM 7 appliance (see Re-Imaging the Appliance to Baseline Software/Firmware Versions).
+When the lnh_cluster package is installed, access to any existing partitions on the HSM is disabled, and this can only be reversed by re-imaging the Luna Network HSM 7 appliance (see Re-Imaging the Appliance to Baseline Software/Firmware Versions).
 Re-imaging is a destructive action; all roles, partitions, and keys are destroyed.
 The Luna Network HSM 7 must be completely reconfigured; all partitions must be recreated and their contents restored from backup.
 In particular, do not attempt to configure clustering on a Luna Network HSM 7 that already has V1 partitions created; either delete these partitions or re-image the appliance before configuring a cluster.

 This section will guide you through key concepts and procedures required to set up, manage, and use your Luna Network HSM 7 cluster.